The Legendary Battle Between the Rolling Stones and Their Notorious Manager, Allen Klein

 Allen Klein’s ruthlessness emerged early is his career, when he reportedly stood up for artists working for Roulette, “a label owned by Mafia-connected Morris Levy.”
 In 1963 he negotiated a lucrative deal for the legendary R&B performer Sam Cooke.
 Four years later, Klein purchased a controlling interest in Cameo-Parkway, the Philadelphia label that was home to Chubby Checker and other legendary performers.
 Klein’s star was on the rise.
 He became known among musicians as the go-to guy when big money was at stake, “the biggest bastard in the valley.”

 Meanwhile, the Rolling Stones were unhappy with their contract with Decca, the band’s label, and dispatched Klein to renegotiate terms.
-Klein secured a huge advanced payment on royalties, but there was no simple explanation when caught “depositing the 1.7 million pounds in his account in the US rather than the Stones’ account in the UK.”
+Klein secured a huge advanced payment on royalties, but he could provide no simple explanation when caught “depositing the 1.7 million pounds into his account in the US rather than the Stones’ account in the UK.”

 It was 46 years ago this month (the date was February 3, 1969) when the Beatles hired Allen Klein to be the band’s manager.
 The Beatles’ fledgling Apple Corps was “bleeding money.”
 The man hired to replace deceased manager Brian Epstein, Brian’s brother Clive, seemed to prefer to run the family’s furniture business.